Sporting Road

 Silk Fly Lines

-I was recently given a silk line line, which I am going to try out on the three bamboo rods which were gifted to me by Rim Chung and Gary Dewey.
-Ever since 2013 when Scientific Anglers was purchased from 3M by the Orvis Company, based in Manchester, Vermont, the first ownership change for Scientific Anglers in decades, their lines have gone downhills and Rio and others have come up.
-This sale lead to a complete rebranding of the company, with a new color scheme, new logo, and new packaging.
-Sometimes, in faces of change, we need to return to the old, as well as trying some of the new.
-Silk fly lines are one of the originals behind horse hair lines.
-It’s extremely difficult, if not impossible, to tie your leader to the line with a nail knot or similar connection, since the tip of the silk line is much finer and more flexible than the butt of your leader.
-So, superglue is often applied to assist in the holding of the knot.
+I was recently given a silk fly line by Laurent, which I am going to try out on the three bamboo rods which were gifted to me by Rim Chung and Gary Dewey.
+Ever since 2013, when Scientific Anglers was purchased from 3M by the Orvis Company, based in Manchester, Vermont, the first ownership change for Scientific Anglers in decades, their lines have gone downhill and Rio and others have come up in quality.
+This sale to Orvis, lead to a complete rebranding of the company, with a new color scheme, new logo, and new packaging.
+And probably completely different manufacturing facilities.
+Sometimes, in the face of change, we need to return to the old, so I am going way back—-to silk fly lines—one of the original fishing lines, just behind horse hair lines in chronology.
+One thing that I learned from the silk lines is that it is extremely difficult, if not impossible, to tie your leader to the line with a nail knot or similar connection, since the tip of the silk line is much finer and more flexible than the butt of your leader.
+So, I founds that superglue is often applied to assist in the holding of the knot.
 On the other hand, I have discovered that I can turn over even very long leaders using leaders with a butt diameter of only .015 or even .013.
 Many old fly fishing books have illustrations that contain directions for attaching leaders to silk lines.
-I have found that a tiny loop spliced in the end of the line, and a perfection loop in the butt section of the leader is the perfect solution.
-This is not only convenient for attaching leaders, but for reversing the line on the reel.
-Cleaning and dressing a silk line is not the onerous burden modern line makers would have you believe.
-Examining any line imperfections
+I have found that a tiny loop spliced in the end of the line, and a perfection loop in the butt section of the leader is one solution.
+This is not only convenient for attaching leaders, but

 By |June 28th, 2018|Categories: Fishing|Comments Off on Silk Fly Lines